Pennsylvania / County

 What is the housing market like in Fairmount City, PA?

-The housing market in Fairmount City is very accessible, with a median home price of $95,000 and an owner-occupancy rate of 78%.
-Home values have risen modestly in the past year, and affordable rental options are available, making it a welcoming place for both buyers and renters.
+The local housing market is strong, with a median home price of $95,000 and an owner-occupied rate of nearly 78%.
+The market has seen a 4.1% appreciation over the past year, and rental vacancy rates remain moderate at 7.5%.
+Fairmount City offers a mix of stability and opportunity for both buyers and renters.

 $95,000